Colorado River Connectivity Channel

 - Fraser Stream Gage Retrofit - Improvements to the Fraser River stream gauge immediately upstream of Windy Gap Reservoir will facilitate fish passage.

-Multiple invested stakeholders are assisting to ensure a successful CRCC project.
+Multiple invested stakeholders are assisting to ensure a successful connectivity channel project.
 Stakeholder contributions include design, project management, fund raising and time.
 The Municipal Subdistrict and Trout Unlimited contracted with AECOM to conduct the final design.
 Other project partners include Colorado Parks and Wildlife, Colorado Water Conservation Board, Grand County, the Colorado River District and the Upper Colorado River Alliance.